hank880907/ENMT482RoboticGodTool/readme.md

-# Ultimate matrix
+# Ultimate matrix for DH Parameter

-If you want someone to be added to the repo please pm hank~
+If you want someone to be added to the repo please pm Hank~

 Contributors: